 - To get no-cost permits, you will need to know the county or counties in which your property is located and the number of acres.

-- Pick up your permits early to avoid long lines.
+- To avoid long lines, pick up your permits early.
 Landowner permits also are available from the Department’s Jefferson City office.

 Attention landowners who are not hunter-education certified

 Qualifying landowners and lessees hunting on their own land do not need to be hunter-education certified; however, when mentoring a firearms hunter who is not hunter-education certified and not hunting on a landowner permit, all mentors, including landowners and lessees hunting on their own land, must be at least 18 years old and hunter-education certified unless they were born before Jan.
 1, 1967.
 If you need to become certified, check out the online course or call a Department office near you to sign up for a course.